mpv-player/mpv/DOCS/man/options.rst

     is added to the rotation metadata, which means the value ``0`` would rotate the video according to the rotation metadata.)

+    When using hardware decoding without copy-back, only 90° steps work, while software decoding and hardware decoding methods that copy the video back to system memory support all values between 0 and 359.

 ``--video-zoom=<value>``
     Adjust the video display scale factor by the given value.
 The parameter is given log 2.
 For example, ``--video-zoom=0`` is unscaled,